The following criteria will be used to score each submission.

 Theme (20 points):

-The relevance of the experiment to the theme Earth Chemistry is clearly outlined in the experiment, and the experiment uses innovative ways to connect chemistry to the earth.
+The relevance of the experiment to the theme Food Chemistry is clearly outlined in the experiment, and the experiment uses innovative ways to connect chemistry to our food.

 Accessibility (10 points):

 How accessible is the experiment for the presenter?

 Are specialised materials necessary to perform the experiment?

 Is the information provided in the experiment sufficient for a presenter without a chemistry background to understand and convey the learning objectives?

 Is there sufficient information for the audience provided for the presenter to use?

 Are any resources that were used as inspiration for the experiment or that are relevant for the presenter included in the experiment?

 Experiment should be tailored to the audience (e.g. use of language, safety requirements, teaching points, etc.).

 The safety instructions are appropriate for the level of the experiment and cover the relevant safety concerns.